nathanhood/fantasy-football-draft/README.md

 Fantasy Football Draft
 ======================

-This application simulates a fantasy football draft
+This application simulates a simplified fantasy football draft.
+It is an application made to run inside of a command line terminal.
+This is a class project from the Nashville Software School, introducing us to Active Record as well as the general file structures of Rails.

 ## Installation Instructions